- Home

 Fionnuala O'Leary

-Fionnuala is Manager of the School of Applied Social Studies.
-Her role involves working closely with the Head of School and senior management to drive the strategic development of the School.
-She is responsible for the school's administrative functions and day-to-day operations as well as managing the school's financial and budgetary functions.
-Fionnuala has over 20 years experience as a School Manager and she holds a Diploma in Management from the UK's Institute of Leadership & Management.
+Fionnuala is Manager of the School of Applied Social Studies, a role that involves working closely with the Head of School and senior management to drive the strategic development of the School.
+She is responsible for the school's administrative functions and its day-to-day operations as well as managing the school's financial and budgetary functions.
+Fionnuala has over 20 years experience as a School Manager.
+She holds a Diploma in Management from the UK's Institute of Leadership & Management.

 Her role includes: